About Criminal Records

 Can I just use the duty lawyer or legal aid?

 Yes, you can use the duty lawyer if you’re unemployed or on a low income.
 You may have to pay a small fee to use the duty lawyer.
-However, the duty lawyer usually has to represent a large number of people in addition to you and they will able to dedicate the same amount of time to the preparation of your case.
-When you see the duty lawyer on the day you’ll have never met the person before, you’ll wait until every other person has seen the duty lawyer before you even go into court and this can take several hours.
+However, the duty lawyer typically represents a large number of people in addition to you and will only be able to dedicate the same amount of time to the preparation of your case as they do for others.

-With a private criminal lawyer you will usually spend less time waiting at court.
+With a private criminal lawyer, however, you will usually spend less time waiting at court.
 A private criminal lawyer will be able to prepare your case in advance of your court date and help you to collate the right evidence in support of your application for a spent conviction.
+Engaging a criminal lawyer can ensure further attention to detail with your case to improve your chances for spent conviction approval.